The gig economy has made it easier than ever for anyone to earn extra cash on the side with minimal effort.

 - Working as a shopper can bring high earnings but also comes with drawbacks, such as vehicle expenses and lack of guaranteed income.

-- Receive weekly payments via direct deposit or Instant Cashout.
+- Shopper pay comes weekly via direct deposit or instantly Instant Cashout.

 - Find out more in our in-depth Instacart Shopper Review.